 The More You Drink, the Greater the Risk

 “There is no known safe amount of alcohol use during pregnancy or while trying to get pregnant,” according to the CDC.
 And since nearly half of pregnancies in the United States are unplanned, the CDC is essentially saying that fertile, sexually active women should abstain.

 The risks are significant.
 Alcohol in the mother’s bloodstream passes to her baby via the umbilical cord.
-There is no shortage of evidence that more alcohol means more risk, and the data below come from a Danish study conducted in 2004.
-Researchers specifically looked at preterm birth — the leading cause of death among children under five years of age —and found that more drinks per week mean a greater risk of delivering before 37 weeks gestation.
+There is no shortage of evidence that more alcohol means more risk: The data below come from a Danish study conducted in 2004.
+Researchers specifically looked at preterm birth — the leading cause of death among children under 5 years of age — and found that more drinks per week meant a greater risk of delivering before 37 weeks gestation.

 Sip Wine, Avoid Shots

-Until now, we’ve avoided controversy.
-Experts agree that alcohol and pregnancy don’t mix, and that the more you drink — and the more alcohol in what you’re drinking — the more damage can be done.
-But one question that has long plagued the medical community is whether occasional (one standard drink per week), light (2-6), and moderate (7-10) drinking is truly harmful.
+Experts agree that alcohol and pregnancy don’t mix, and that the more you drink — and the more alcohol that’s in what you’re drinking — the more damage can be done.
+But one question that has long plagued the medical community is whether occasional (one standard drink per week), light (2 to 6), and moderate (7 to 10) drinking is truly harmful.
 Major medical organizations all pretty much agree that it is.

 And yet, there’s ample evidence that only the children of heavy drinkers (11+ drinks per week) are at increased risk for long-term negative outcomes.
 The data below come from a 2010 study that followed newborns until age 14 to figure out how many of them displayed behavioral problems based on their mothers’ drinking habits.
 The trend shows that, until about age 5, there was no meaningful difference between children of teetotalers and those of even moderate drinkers.
 From that point onward, behavioral problems across groups decline uniformly.